 - Define and create a new table.

-- Remove a table which is no longer needed.
+- Remove a table that is no longer needed.

 - Alter the definition of an existing table.